ClusterHQ/flocker/docs/tutorial/moving-applications.rst

 Next take a look at what containers Docker is running on the VM you just created:

+# TODO syntax highlight the literalincludes
+# TODO emphasize-lines for the changed IP
 #TODO Talk about where the IP addresses come from

 .. code-block:: console